inRemark/abc-runner/docs/en/maintenance/multilingual-documentation-guidelines.md

 ## Overview

-This document provides guidelines for maintaining multilingual documentation in the redis-runner project.
+This document provides guidelines for maintaining multilingual documentation in the abc-runner project.
 The goal is to ensure consistency and quality across all language versions of our documentation.

 ## Directory Structure